-Wolfgang Amadeus Mozart, undisputed genius of music, received his first musical education from his father Leopold, a violinist and excellent musician, who soon imposed a strict discipline on his son and presented him as a child prodigy during his travels all over Europe.
+Wolfgang Amadeus Mozart, the undisputed music genius, received his first musical education from his father Leopold, a violinist and an excellent musician, who soon imposed a strict discipline on his son and presented him as a child prodigy during his travels all over Europe.

-Thanks to these travels Mozart had the chance to sojourn in Milano several times between 1769 and 1773: within three years Mozart spent almost 360 days here.
+During these travels, Mozart had the opportunity to stop in Milano several times between 1769 and 1773: in three years, Mozart would spend almost one full year in the city.

-This was the Milano of Verri, Beccaria and Parini.
-Here Mozart wrote his first opera, Mitridate, Re del Ponto (Mitridate, king of Pontus), composed the Ascanio in Alba with libretto by Giuseppe Parini and Lucio Silla.
+This was the Milano of Enlightenment, with intellectuals such as Verri, Beccaria and Parini.
+Mozart wrote his first opera here, Mitridate, Re del Ponto (Mitridates, King of Pontus), composed Ascanio in Alba with a libretto by Giuseppe Parini (who would in time become one of Italy’s foremost poets) and Lucio Silla.

-Here are a few suggestions to learn more about the story of the great genius in our city.
+Here are a few hints to find out more about what the great genius did in our city.